All Episodes

 There is no action line on that.

-But that doesn't move the story forward.
+But that doesn't move the story forward because that's not what this program is.

-And as Lindsey Graham, Vice President Graham yesterday, uh said at the hearing, saying, Look, I I don't I don't agree with uh the legal analysis of uh everything the attorney general had to say here uh before in our hearing today, I don't really uh but but I do believe uh that it is sound and honest.
+And as Lindsey Graham, Vice President Graham yesterday said at the hearing, saying, look, I don't agree with the legal analysis of everything the Attorney General had to say here at our hearing today.

-I may I may not agree with all of it.
+I may not agree with all of it.

-He said that if any Democrat really is so incensed about the NSA program or thinks the president broke the law, then they should have the courage of their convictions And either introduce legislation to end the program or take action against the president.
+He said that if any Democrat really is so incensed about the NSA program or thinks the president broke the law, then they should have the courage of their convictions and either introduce legislation to end the program or take action against the president.

 But that's not what these hearings are about, folks.